EdgeApp/edge-core-js/README.md

 Run `yarn` to download dependencies and build the library, then run `yarn test` to run the unit tests, and `yarn flow` to check for type errors.

 All sources are in the [JavaScript Standard Style](http://standardjs.com/) + [Prettier](https://prettier.io/).
-We check files prior to each commit, so if you have formatting issues, you can run `yarn format` to fix them automatically.
+We check files prior to each commit, so if you have formatting issues, you can run `yarn fix` to fix them automatically.

-If you use Visual Studio Code, consider installing the [prettier-vscode](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) extension.
-You'll want to enable the `prettier.eslintIntegration` configuration option for this to work seamlessly with Standard.
+If you use Visual Studio Code, consider installing the [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) extension.
+This will give you nice error highlighting as you work, along with quick fixes for formatting issues.

-If you use Atom, you can use [prettier-atom](https://atom.io/packages/prettier-atom).
-You'll want to check the "ESLint Integration" setting for this to work seamlessly with Standard.